EavhengHor/CS_427_Game_Repo/README.md

 ## 📥 Installation
 1. Navigate to the **Releases** section of this repository.
-2. Download the latest alpha zip file.
+2. Download the latest zip file.
-3. Unzip the folder and run `CatchThePotato.exe` (Windows) or the equivalent executable for your OS.
+3. Unzip the folder and run `CatchThePotato.exe Windows.

 ---
-**Note If my Electricity Died or my mum/dad come to close the outlet i am dead** **Self Hostted at (https://game.natsumi.space/)**
+**Note If my Electricity Died or my mum/dad come to close the outlet The Game Site is dead** **Self Hostted at (https://game.natsumi.space/)**

 **Try to find the easter Egg